Appearance

 docker compose logs -f --tail 50TIP

 Docker log rotation is configured at 50MB per file with 3 files max per container, so logs won't fill the disk.
+Loki ingests independently of this rotation, so search history goes back 30 days regardless of Docker's local file caps.

 Building